sergiocorreia/ppmlhdfe/guides/separation_primer.md

 However, "very close to zero" is an arbitrary number, and thus a) if set too high then it might lead to false positives, and b) if set too low it might fail to detect some separated observations.
 Further, if there are separated observations then the IRLS iteration used by `ppmlhdfe` might converge extremely slowly, so it is not ideal to exclusively rely on this method.

 Thus, we agree with Clarkson and Jennrich in that this method is not very useful on its own.
 That said, if combined with a conservative tolerance (which we do), it can be useful as a back-stop method.
-Checking if μ is taking very low values has almost no speed cost and is trivial to implement, and thus it can be used to complement the existing methods.
+Checking if μ is taking very low values after each iteration has almost no speed cost and is trivial to implement, and thus it can be used to complement the existing methods.

 Using the previous example, here we can see `sep(mu)` in action: